zio/zio-schema/docs/overview/index.md

 libraryDependencies += "dev.zio" %% "zio-schema-optics" % "<version>"
 ```

-## Purpose of ZIO-Schema
+## Purpose of ZIO Schema
-ZIO-Schema allows you to create representations of your data types as values.
+ZIO Schema allows you to create representations of your data types as values.

 Once you have a representation of your data types, you can use it to
  - serialize and deserialize your types